 - mac as a company strives to increase energy efficiency on all of our projects and in all offices.
 We’re currently collecting baseline data on our energy and fuel use, which will further allow us to calculate and offset our carbon footprint.

-- We are procuring Energy Star certified office equipment and efficient and durable LED lamps which prove to be more energy efficient than baseline alternatives.
+- We are procuring Energy Star certified office equipment with efficient and durable LED lamps which prove to be more energy efficient than baseline alternatives.

 - We encourage our suppliers to procure local construction materials to minimize fuel use and transportation emissions, for example for 1GQ project mac has purchased 100% locally harvested Irish timber – Coillte products such as Medite and Smartply, 100% locally manufactured raised access floors and plasterboard.